JoshuaKrstic/utilities/cs_tls/README.md

 2. Regenerating the hashed EKM to compare to the one inside the eat_nonce of the token
 3. Validating other claims, such as the container digest (not shown)

+The client then sends its sensitive data to the server before terminating the connection.

 ## Use

 To try this out yourself simply deploy the server using the command in the comment block at the top of the Dockerfile in the server directory.
 You may need to build and upload the container to a separate artifact registry yourself.